Do Go On - 236 - The Forrest Fenn Treasure Hunt

 No.

-sob story about aling grandmothers from readers who said they want their book
+from readers who said they want their book signed,

-signed but then try to grill him for hours and he just
+but then try to grill him for hours.

-just go back to the poem he tells everyone the poem will take you to the
+The poem will take you to the treasure.

 How does he know that?